-change the city's attitude, by demonstrating, or to try again to work with existing A demonstration has little chance of success.
-Demonstrations conducted by Mr. King have been effective in only two of five instances.
-Protests in Birmingham and Selma, where "Bull" Connor and George Wallace performed as patsies, were successful; thosein Danville, Va.; Albany, Ga.; so important to the success of the civil is a law student at Yale University.)
-Moreover, even where they have been 1964.
-Finally, demonstrations are successful only after great expenditures of money, effort, and lives.
-To justify this expense, the issues must be truly important, and other modes of resolving them clearly absent, To demonstrate when there are other al- The best alternative to demonstrations is to try again to locate and train Negro time on a grander scale than ever before.
-Attempts to train applicants in the past, have been hampered by the lack of funds Birmingham Negro leaders should ask for a bi-racial committee to administer a training program to qualify Negroes, not only for jobs on the police force, but for physical qualifications.
+change the city's attitude, by demonstrating, or to try again to work with existing A demonstration has little chance of sucinstances.
+Protests in Birmingham and Selma, where "Bull" Connor and George Wallace performed as patsies, were successful; thosein Danville, Va.; Albany, Ga.; Moreover, even where they have been 1964. only after great expenditures of money, effort, and lives.
+To justify this expense, the issues must be truly important, and other modes of resolving them clearly absent, To demonstrate when there are other al- The best alternative to demonstrations Birmingham Negro leaders should ask for a bi-racial committee to administer a training program to qualify Negroes, not only for jobs on the police force, but for